FionaMacRaeFairlie/expressjs-validator-serverside-template/README.md

 ## App Setup

 * Clone this repository by executing `git clone https://github.com/FionaMacRaeFairlie/expressjs-validator-serverside-template.git` in your console.
-* Enter the project directory with `cd expressjs-validator-starter`.
+* Move into the project directory using cd
 * Run `npm install` to install all the project's dependencies.

 ## Running the app.